Credit utilisation sounds pretty dull, right? But knowing how it works could help you boost your credit rating.

 Think about a personal loan instead

 When it comes to credit utilisation, personal loans don’t come into the equation.
-This is because credit utilisation is all about ‘revolving’ credit, where the payments are controlled by the customer instead of the bank.
+This is because credit utilisation is all about ‘revolving’ credit, where the payments are controlled by the customer instead of the lender.